Naturopathic Medicine: A Guide to Natural Health Solutions

 As a primary care provider, I offer a range of services to help my patients maintain their health and wellness.
 These services include routine physical exams, lab work, and diagnostic testing.
 I also provide treatment for acute and chronic illnesses, such as colds, flu, allergies, and digestive disorders.

-In addition to primary care services, I also offer specialty care services.
-These services include natural hormone therapy, nutritional counseling, and botanical medicine.
+In addition to primary care services, I also offer speciality care services.
+These services include natural hormone therapy, nutritional counselling, and botanical medicine.
 I work with my patients to develop individualized treatment plans that address their specific health concerns.

 Minor Surgeries and Natural Childbirth